drewgolden/balena-ads-b/README.md

  8. If you don't face any bandwidth constraints, enable multilateration (MLAT).
 Enabling MLAT lets your receiver connect to other nearby receivers to multilaterate the positions of aircraft that does not report their position through ADS-B. This option increases the bandwidth usage a bit but gives more visible aircraft positions in return.
  9. Specify the other settings in the FlightAware lightbox according to your personal preferences.
  10. Close the lightbox.
 Find and copy your receiver's *Unique Identifier*.
 It should look something like this: `134cdg7d-7533-5gd4-d31d-r31r52g63v12`.
- 11. Head back to the Balena dashboard and your device's page.
+ 11. Head back to the balena dashboard and your device's page.
 Click on the *Device Variables*-button – *D(x)*.
 Add the following variable: `FLIGHTAWARE_FEEDER_ID`, then paste your *Unique Identifier*, eg. `134cdg7d-7533-5gd4-d31d-r31r52g63v12`.

 ## Part 4 – Configure FlightRadar24
 ### Alternative A: Port an existing FlightRadar24 receiver
-If you have previously set up a FlightRadar24 receiver and want to port it to Balena, you only have to do the following steps:
+If you have previously set up a FlightRadar24 receiver and want to port it to balena, you only have to do the following steps:

- 1. Head back to the Balena dashboard and your device's page.
+ 1. Head back to the balena dashboard and your device's page.
 Click on the *Device Variables*-button – *D(x)*.
 Add a variable named `FR24_KEY` and paste the value of your existing FlightRadar24 key, e.g. `dv4rrt2g122g7233`.
 The key is located in the FlightRadar24 config file, which is usually found here: `/etc/fr24feed.ini`.
 (If you are unable to locate your old key, retrieve or create a new one it by following the steps in alternative B.)
  2. Restart the *fr24feed* application under *Services* by clicking the "cycle" icon next to the service name.

 ### Alternative B: Setup a new FlightRadar24 receiver
 If you have not previously set up a FlightRadar24 receiver that you want to reuse, do the following steps:

- 1. Head back to your device's page on the Balena dashboard.
+ 1. Head back to your device's page on the balena dashboard.
  2. Inside the *Terminal* section, click *Select a target*, then *fr24feed*, and finally *Start terminal session*.
  3. This will open a terminal which lets you interact directly with your FlightRadar24 container.
  4. At the prompt, enter `fr24feed --signup`.